bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

-The current `eventHandler` can't handle asynchronous callbacks and if asynchronous code is used, it's possible that `Yome.render` will be called before the state has actually changed.
-As soon as this type behavior is needed it's better to move to a pattern where the render happens explicitly as the result of a state change.
+The current `eventHandler` can't handle asynchronous callbacks and if asynchronous code is used, it's possible that `Yome.render` will be behavior is needed it's better to move to a pattern where the render

 **Modularity**